ApryseSDK/pdftron-react-native/API.md

 #### getAllFields
 function, optional

-This method gets all the fields for a particular page.Additionally if a field of type signature is present it will have a hasAppearance which is a boolean to represent whether a signature field was signed.
+This method gets all the fields for a particular page.
+Additionally if a field of type signature is present it will have a hasAppearance which is a boolean to represent whether a signature field was signed.
 The hasAppearance field will be undefined for all other fields except signature.

 Parameters: